Nurses quit in 15% of hospitals due to COVID-19 working conditions: survey

-More than 15% of hospitals saw nurses and assistant nurses quit, giving as reasons changes in work their environment and the risk of COVID-19 infection, according to a survey released by the Japan Nursing Association on Tuesday.
+More than 15% of hospitals saw nurses and assistant nurses quit, giving as reasons changes in their work environment and the risk of COVID-19 infection, according to a survey released by the Japanese Nursing Association on Tuesday.

 The ratio was 21.3% for medical institutions that are designated for infectious diseases or those which accept patients suspected of being infected with the virus, according to the survey.